mgtera200/Embedded-Linux-NTI/Linux [ Embedded ]/[ Task.5 ] Customized_Kernel/README.md

 ```

-_Kernel modules are put into the directory /lib/modules/[kernel version], relative to the root of the filesystem._
+_Note: Kernel modules are put into the directory /lib/modules/[kernel version], relative to the root of the filesystem._

 ---